-Some developers will offer cachbacks to reduce the cost on the buyer.
-Lenders will consider these cashbacks up to a certain amount and make necessary adjustments on how much they loan.
+Some developers will offer cachbacks to reduce the cost on the buyer.Mortgage lenders will consider these cashbacks up to a certain amount and make necessary adjustments on how much they loan.

-New build mortgage deposit: New build mortgage deposits usually range between 15-20% which means most first-time buyers will have to put a lot down before they can even consider a mortgage.
-The good news is Government backed mortgage schemes such as the Help to buy equity loan can reduce the amount of deposit a first time buyer will need upfront to 5%.Always seek advice from a digital mortgage broker to see how this scheme might affect you further down the line.
+The good news is Government backed first-time buyer and home mover mortgage schemes such as the Help to buy equity loan can reduce the amount of deposit a first time buyer will need upfront to as little as 5%.

-New home build Guarantee: New home build mortgage lenders will expect to see a 10 year NHBC or Zurich certificate guarantee before they lend.
-Different lenders might have a more lenient or severe requirement.
+New home build mortgage lenders will expect to see a 10 year NHBC or Zurich certificate guarantee before they lend.
+Different new build mortgage lenders might have a more lenient or severe requirement.
 Your digital mortgage broker will know of these and advise you accordingly.

 All lenders are concerned about future resale value.
 This is for your sake and for theirs in the case they have to repossess your home and sell it to recoup what you owe them from the new build mortgage.
 For this reason new build mortgage lenders will have different criterias on what sort of buildings they will not lend on.
 E.g buildings in commercial areas